BUSSELTON SHOW RULES AND REGULATIONS

-PHOTOGRAPHY (including Children’s) - 2019 Date to be confirmed as per Show Schedule
+PHOTOGRAPHY (including Children’s) - as per Show Schedule

-CHILDREN’S SECTIONS (excluding Photography) - 2019 Date to be confirmed as per Show Schedule
+CHILDREN’S SECTIONS (excluding Photography) - as per Show Schedule

 RING EVENTS; SHOW JUMPING, FANCY DRESS – day of event

-ALL OTHER SECTIONS – 2019 Date to be confirmed as per Show Schedule
+ALL OTHER SECTIONS – as per Show Schedule

 7. No entry will be received except upon the express condition that the exhibit will comply with and submit to the rules, regulations and by-laws of the Society in all respects.
 A copy of the rules, and regulations can be had at any time on application to the Secretary.